okfn-brasil/serenata-de-amor/README.md

 $ python rosie.py test
 ```

-Or, each of the submodules separately by naming them:
+Or test each submodule a time by passing a name:
 ```console
 $ python rosie.py test core
 $ python rosie.py test chamber_of_deputies